SidharthArya/SidharthArya/AWESOME-STARS.md

 - [dylanaraps/pure-bash-bible](https://github.com/dylanaraps/pure-bash-bible) - 📖 A collection of pure bash alternatives to external processes.
 - [papers-we-love/papers-we-love](https://github.com/papers-we-love/papers-we-love) - Papers from the computer science community to read and discuss.
 - [gentoo/gentoo](https://github.com/gentoo/gentoo) - [MIRROR] Official Gentoo ebuild repository

+## Smalltalk

+- [feenkcom/gtoolkit](https://github.com/feenkcom/gtoolkit) - Glamorous Toolkit is the moldable development environment.
+It is a live notebook.
+It is a flexible search interface.
+It is a fancy code editor.
+It is a software analysis platform.
+It is a data visualization engine.
+All in one.

 ## Swift